1904 Labor Day Association History

 W. H. Raney

-Iron Workers Union # 3 of Vincennes, IN
+Iron Workers Union # 3 of Vincennes, Indiana

-Brewery Workers Union # 52 of Vincennes, IN
+Brewery Workers Union # 52 of Vincennes, Indiana

-Iron Moulders Union # 400 of Vincennes, IN
+Iron Molders Union # 400 of Vincennes, Indiana

 Princeton Band